CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/clusters-dashboard.md

 Before you can begin using the Clusters page, you will need to perform [cloud billing integrations](/install-and-configure/install/cloud-integration/README.md) for any and all cloud service providers you wish to view clusters with.

-You should also confirm that the `kubecostAggregator.cloudCost.readinessProbe.enabled` flag is set to `true`.
+You should also confirm that the `nOpsAggregator.cloudCost.readinessProbe.enabled` flag is set to `true`.
 This flag will be enabled by default:

 ```
-kubecostAggregator:
+nOpsAggregator:
  cloudCost:
     # The cloudCost component of Aggregator depends on
-    # kubecostAggregator.deployMethod:
+    # nOpsAggregator.deployMethod:
     # kA.dM = "singlepod" -> cloudCost is run as container inside cost-analyzer
     # kA.dM = "statefulset" -> cloudCost is run as single-replica Deployment
     resources: {}